 How to make Bonsai Plants

-How to make Bonsai Plants and trees.
+How to make Bonsai Plants.
 Bonsai are dwarfed by growing them in a container.
 You can control the look of almost any plant by pruning and cultivation thus making them have a very artistic look.